The Simplicial EHP Sequence in A1-Algebraic Topology: Introduction

 We provide the analogous tools for $\Sigma X = S^1 \wedge X$ in $\Aone$-algebraic topology, identifying the obstruction to $S^1$-desuspension of a map whose codomain is any sphere with a generalized Hopf invariant, and relating $S^1$-stable homotopy groups of spheres to unstable homotopy groups, after $2$-localization, by the corresponding EHP special sequence.
 We leave the $p$-localized sequence for future work.

 Place ourselves in the setting of $\Aone$-algebraic topology over a field \cite{morel1998} \cite{morel2012}; let $\Sm_k$ denote the category of smooth schemes over a perfect field $k$, and consider the simplicial model category $\sPre(\Sm_k)$ of simplicial presheaves on $\Sm_k$ with the $\Aone$ injective local model structure, which will be recalled in Section \ref{Section_overview_A1_homotopy_theory}.
 This model structure can be localized at a set of primes $P$ (see \cite{hornbostel2006} and Section \ref{sec:localization}) giving rise to the notation of a $P$-local fiber sequence up to homotopy.
 See Definition \ref{Def:fiber_sequence_up_to_homotopy}.
-Define the notation \hidden{ Let $\Sigma$ denote smashing with the simplicial circle $S^1$, i.e. $\Sigma X = S^1 \wedge X$. }Let $\Omega(-)$ denote the pointed $\Aone$-mapping space $\Map_{\sPre(\Sm_k)_{\ast}} (S^1, \Laone -)$, where $\Laone$ denotes $\Aone$ fibrant replacement.
+Define the notation Let $\Omega(-)$ denote the pointed $\Aone$-mapping space $\Map_{\sPre(\Sm_k)_{\ast}} (S^1, \Laone -)$, where $\Laone$ denotes $\Aone$ fibrant replacement.

 \begin{tm} Let $X = S^{n + q \alpha}$ with $n>1$.
 There is a $2$-local $\Aone$-fiber sequence up to homotopy \end{tm}

 Let $\pi^{\Aone}_{i}$ denote the $i$th $\Aone$ homotopy sheaf, and more generally define $\pi^{\Aone}_{i + v \alpha}(X)$ to be the sheaf associated to the presheaf taking a smooth $k$-scheme $U$ to the $\Aone$-homotopy classes of maps from $S^{i+ j \alpha} \wedge U_+$ to $X$.
 The stable $\Aone$ homotopy groups are defined as the colimit $\pi_{i + v \alpha}^{s,\Aone}(X) = \colim_{r \to \infty} \pi_{i + r + v\alpha}^\Aone (\Sigma^r X) $.